Fully undistillable quantum states are separable: Introduction

 Let us now briefly describe the primary contribution of our work.
 Recall that a state $\rho_{AB}$ is called \begin{enumerate} \item \emph{separable} if it lies in the convex hull of product states, i.e., states of the form $\sigma_A \otimes \gamma_B$; \item PPT if it has positive partial transpose; \item \emph{2-way undistillable} if $D_{\leftrightarrow }(\rho_{AB})=0$; \item \emph{1-way undistillable} if $D_{\to}(\rho_{AB})=0$. \end{enumerate}

 The implications $1\implies 2\implies 3\implies 4$ are well-known.
 However, $4\centernot\implies 3$ \cite{Bennett1996distillationQECC} and $2\centernot\implies 1$ \cite{Horodecki1996sep}.
-Deciding whether or not every non-PPT (NPT) state is 2-way distillable is a fundamental open problem \cite{Shor2000evidence, Pankowski2010nptbound}.
-In this paper, we resolve a simpler version of this problem.
-We prove that a state is \emph{2-way fully undistillable}, i.e., $D^{\leftrightarrow}_{\leftrightarrow}(\psi_{ABE})=0$, if and only if both $\rho_{AB}$ and its complement $\rho_{AE}$ are separable, which is further equivalent to both of them being PPT.
+Deciding whether or not every non-PPT (NPT) state is 2-way distillable consitutes the fundamental NPT bound entanglement problem \cite{Shor2000evidence, Pankowski2010nptbound}.
+In this paper, we resolve an interesting variant of this problem.
+We prove that a state is \emph{2-way fully undistillable}, i.e., $D^{\leftrightarrow}_{\leftrightarrow}(\psi_{ABC})=0$, if and only if both $\rho_{AB}$ and its complement $\sigma_{AC}$ are separable, which is further equivalent to both of them being PPT.
 Clearly, 2-way full undistillability implies (2,1)- and (1,2)-way full undistillability: